Tech2210/Recipe_Book/README.md

 Recipe Display

-1 View detailed recipes with images, ingredients, and cooking instructions.
+-View detailed recipes with images, ingredients, and cooking instructions.

-2 Categorized by Breakfast, Lunch, Dinner, and Dessert.
+-Categorized by Breakfast, Lunch, Dinner, and Dessert.

 Search & Filters

-1 SearchView to find recipes by title or ingredients.
+-SearchView to find recipes by title or ingredients.

-2 Category-based filtering via a dropdown menu.
+-Category-based filtering via a dropdown menu.

 User-Created Recipes

-1 Users can add, edit, and delete their own recipes.
+-Users can add, edit, and delete their own recipes.

 Meal Planner Module

-1 Weekly planner allowing users to assign recipes to days of the week.
+-Weekly planner allowing users to assign recipes to days of the week.

 Shopping List Generator

-1 Auto-generates a shopping list based on selected recipes.
+-Auto-generates a shopping list based on selected recipes.

 Recipe Rating System

-1 Users can rate recipes (1–5 stars) using a RatingBar.
+-Users can rate recipes (1–5 stars) using a RatingBar.

-2 Average ratings shown in recipe listings.
+-Average ratings shown in recipe listings.

 User Profile Module
-1 Store and manage user information, dietary preferences, and favorite recipes.
+-Store and manage user information, dietary preferences, and favorite recipes.

 Favorites & Instructions Segmentation

-1 Mark recipes as favorite.
+-Mark recipes as favorite.

-2 Ingredients and instructions are stored and displayed separately.
+-Ingredients and instructions are stored and displayed separately.

 Splash Screen and Loading Animation

-1 Modern splash screen and progress bar for data loading.
+-Modern splash screen and progress bar for data loading.

 **Technologies Used:**
 Programming Language: Java